nuage-studio/pulumi-aws-tracking-pipeline/README.md

 This project contains a Pulumi component named `nuage:aws:Analytics`.
 The component creates Pinpoint application which pushes analytic events into an S3 bucket via a Kinesis Firehose.
+It can also optionally create a Google Tag Manager environment with tags that record events with Google Analytics and AWS Amplify.

-* The `Analytics.py` file contains the `nuage:aws:Analytics` component.
+* The `analytics.py` file contains the `nuage:aws:Analytics` component.
 * The `__main__.py` file contains an example Pulumi program which deploys an `Analytics` component.
 * The `example` folder contains an Amplify website which sends analytics events to a